-In 1989 I bought my first car: a beige, base model Honda civic hatchback.
-This car came equipped with a 4-speed manual transmission, air condition, and not much else that wasn't required by law.
-Ticket price for this treasure was $8.
-The funds for this car came from my first job, working the night shift at a gardening supply warehouse, delivering gardening supplies to stores all around Baltimore.
+In 1989 I bought my first car, a beige, base model Honda Civic hatchback.
+This car came equipped with a 4-speed manual transmission, air condition, and not nothing else that wasn't required by law.
+Ticket price for this treasure was $8,000.
+The down payment for this car came from my first job, working the night shift at a gardening supply warehouse, which delivered gardening supplies to hardware stores all around Baltimore.
 A few months after I bought this car, I lost that job.

 I named my car Basil after the character Pazu from Laputa.
 They both seemed like little beige troopers that could.